muliswilliam/soobax/projects.md

 ---

 These are projects I've worked on in the past.
 For previous employers, clients and some personal.
-I wil try my best to provide a URL for each where possible.
+I will try my best to provide a URL for each where possible.
 If interested in a specific project but cannot view it, feel free to [reach out](https://muliswilliam.github.io/aboutme) and I will see how you can have access.